jsunn-y/ALDE/README.md

 The `path` variable should be updated to where the results will be saved.

 ## Results Files
-The general format for file prefix is: {model name}-DO-{dropout rate}-{kernel}-{acquisition function}-{end layer dimensions of architecture}_{index for the random seed}Each ALDE campaign (for a given encoding, model, and acquisition function in the prefix) will produce the following results files as torch tensors:
+The general format for file prefix is: `{model name}-DO-{dropout rate}-{kernel}-{acquisition function}-{end layer dimensions of architecture}_{index for the random seed}`.
+Different encodings and datasets will be organized in separate folders.
+Each ALDE campaign (for a given encoding, model, and acquisition function in the prefix) will produce the following results files as torch tensors:
 | File Suffix | Description |
 |:-----------|:----------------:|
 | `indices.pt` | One output for the campaign.
 The indices for the queried protein sequences, which can be referenced by the order given in the fitness `.csv` file for simulation runs, or by the `.npy` file for production runs|